How to get smell out of clothes? An easy-to-use laundry booster can take all sorts of chemicals out of your new and used clothing!

 EnviroKlenz comes with a money-back guarantee, so there’s no reason not to give it a ‘whirl’ in your next load of secondhand laundry.

-It’s also good for removing the dubious chemicals used in new clothes.
+It’s good for removing the dubious chemicals used in new clothes.
 Or freshening up your favorite gym shirt or de-stinking a jacket that absorbed smell from someone else’s cigarettes.

-If something smells really powerful at the thrift shop, you may want to take a pass on it.
+*However,* if something smells really powerful at the thrift shop, you may want to take a pass on it.
 Synthetic fabrics are more likely to hang onto stink, so give that perfume-y polyester t-shirt some careful thought before you buy it.

 Do you have some “nearly-new” clothes you want to get smell out of?
 Find out how to get smell out of clothes the easy way and give EnviroKlenz a try!